Elinor Florence, Author

 The shell was covered with rubber.
 The photo at the top of this page shows four men carrying a rubber tank, which must have been a shocking sight to those who didn’t know it was a “spoof,” as the dummy tanks were called.

-(This incident appears in my upcoming novel.
-My heroine Rose is an aerial photographic interpreter, tasked with studying aerial photos of the fake army.
-She warns the army to move their spoofs in darkness, not in broad daylight when they can be spotted by enemy aircraft.
-To read more about the book, click Bird’s Eye View.)
+(This incident appears in my wartime novel.
+My heroine is an aerial photographic interpreter, tasked with studying aerial photos of the fake army to check how realistic they look.
+Read more about the book here: Bird’s Eye View.)

-Here’s another shot of a rubber tank, looking pretty darned realistic.
+Here’s another shot of a rubber tank, looking pretty darned authentic.

 As a double blind, the dummy tanks were covered with camouflage — netting and fake leaves — but then the camouflage was allowed to deteriorate in the weather, so the Germans would see what they assumed were real tanks underneath.